chuksys/node-express-brushup/README.md

-Brushing up my Node-Express Skill
+Brushing up my Node-Express Skills :)

 In this project, I'm simply using NodeJS, ExpressJS, PUG and MYSQL to develop a landing page that enables a marketer collect the email address of a lead and then post this email address to a mysql table which was created to store Leads.